K0r0Ba/personal-nvim-config/README.md

 - For any recommendations make a pull request.

 __Disclaimer__: This is my PERSONAL nvim configuration that I use and fits my specific needs.
+If you have any errors with ANY of the packages you should check the appropriate github/wiki/stack page for any info regarding your troubleshooting.